 Onto the positives.

-There is some really clever writing in the narration of this game.
+There is some really clever writing in the narration of The Stanley Parable.
 Okay, it’s snide and snarky, but the script is beautifully adapted to the different choices you make and it always gives you just enough information to know what you ‘should’ be doing as well as give you some sort of hint about what other possibilities might exist.

 The choices are always clear and you are instantly rewarded for making a different choice by getting a very new bit of narration.
 The only issue with this is that some choices are further down the line so you have to replay previous choices to get to them so some of those earlier bits of narration get replayed a few too many times.